Big Bend has over 450 reported bird species, more than any other U.S. national park, with the Colima Warbler as possibly the most famous bird.

 Big Bend National Park is the only public location to see a Colima Warbler in the US.
 They’re often found near the top of the Pinnacles Trail, about 2 hours of hiking from the trailhead.
 Boot Canyon Trail is also a good place to find them.
 Mid-April through May is the best time to search.

 The hike up Pinnacles Trail is affectionately called “The Colima Death March” by many birders, due to the 1600 feet of nonstop incline.
-Seeing this bird almost certainly takes more physical effort than any other species in the United States.
+Give yourself about 5 hours to make the round trip hike.

 There’s always at least one owl species to be found here, and shortly after dark you can get up to three species calling at once.
 Great Horned Owl and Western Screech Owl is common, and Elf Owls are often here mid-spring through summer.